scottbw/analytics-udd/udd/student.md

 String (255)

 ###Notes
 Note that this is not a universal user ID; there may be several VLEs, or records from other types of tools.
+For mappings of the STUDENT_ID property to the user IDs attached to a student, refer to the student_id_map entity.
+This VLE_ID is the IDENTIFIER value in student_id_map where the DOMAIN value = "VLE_1".

 ##HUSID